ashemsay/restic_ynh/README.md

 5,17:00 : Every day at 5 AM and at 5 PM

+See here for more info : https://wiki.archlinux.org/index.php/Systemd/Timers#Realtime_timer

 After each invocation an e-mail will be sent to root@yourdomain.tld with the execution log.

-NOTE: After each backup, the repository integrity is checked

-See here for more info : https://wiki.archlinux.org/index.php/Systemd/Timers#Realtime_timer
+Restic can check backups consistency and verify the actual backed up data has not been modified.
+If you use the default values for the backup checks frequencies, a full check will be made on the first day of each month and a simple check will be made on each one of the three remaining weeks of the month.

 At the end of the installation, the app displays the public_key and the user to give to the person who has access to the server B.